 Dr. Chen invented the SmarTough self-defense education system recognized at the1993 National Basic Instructional Program convention and in the 1996 SW AAHPERD annual convention.
 He introduced this system to Beijing University in 2002, and several other universities in China through a 2002 nationwide university PE department chairs training project, a 2004 nationwide university self-defense instructor training project, a 2005 southeastern university instructor training project, and a 2006 northwestern university self-defense instructor training project.
 Dr. Chen has organized six annual summer camps, ten semester-long community classes, and seventeen badminton tournaments in Northern California.

-Dr. Jessica Chin is an assistant professor in the department of Kinesiology at San José State University.
+Dr. Jessica Chin is an associate professor in the department of Kinesiology at San José State University.
 She serves as the research and core specialist and is also the Graduate Plan B Project Coordinator.
 She earned her Ph.D. in Kinesiology at the University of Maryland in College Park, MD, where she pursued her interests in physical activity, international studies, and socio-cultural explorations of the active body, focusing in particular on physical culture and the female body in postcommunist Romania.
 At the University of Maryland, Jessica was a Sally J. Phillips Dissertation Fellow and was also awarded a competitive language training grant from the American Council of Learned Societies (ACLS), both of which opened many opportunities to conduct her research in Romania.
-Dr. Chin is an active member of the North American Society for the Sociology of Sport (NASSS), serving on the Diversity and Conference Climate Committee as well as the Environmental Impact Committee.
+Dr. Chin is an active member of the North American Society for the Sociology of Sport (NASSS), having served on the Diversity and Conference Climate Committee as well as the Environmental Impact Committee.
 She regularly presents her work at NASSS and other national and international professional conferences.
 Since arriving at San José State University, Dr. Chin was awarded the Emerging Professional Award from the Western Society for Physical Education of College Women (WSPECW) for her excellence in teaching and professional contributions, and she has also served as an academic consultant to the Bay Area Physical Education-Health Program (Bay PE-HP).
 Jessica remains engaged in the local sporting community through her involvement with field hockey and girls' and women's lacrosse, and more recently, triathlons.
 She has played field hockey for over 20 years and was a member of the first varsity field hockey team at St. Mary's College of Maryland.
 Dr. Chin is passionate about physical activity and remains an advocate for underserved and underrepresented populations through her teaching, research, and community service.

 Dr. Craig Cisar received a B.S. degree from the University of South Dakota in business administration, a M.P.E. from the University of Nebraska-Lincoln in exercise science, and a Ph.D. from the University of Nebraska-Lincoln in exercise physiology.
 Dr. Cisar is a Fellow of the American College of Sports Medicine and certified by ACSM as an Exercise Test Technologist.
 Dr. Cisar is also certified by the National Strength and Conditioning Association (NSCA) as a Certified Strength and Specialist, D*, and a Certified Personal Trainer, D*.
 Dr. Cisar primarily teaches in the area of exercise physiology and other related exercise science courses.
 Dr. Cisar has numerous publications and presentations on topics related to various aspects of physical fitness, conditioning and training, limitations and determinants of sports performance, and physical activity and aging.
 Dr. Cisar is currently a member of the NSCA Personal Trainer Exam Development Committee.